-In the JPA spec they allow a user to interchangeably use "p.addresses" to refer to the value of the Map.
-DataNucleus supports this usage but we strongly recommend to explicitly use VALUE({field}) since it makes queries much more readable.
+in the JPA spec they allow a user to interchangeably use "p.addresses" to refer to the value of the Map.
+Whilst DataNucleus supports this, we advise using explicit VALUE({field}) since it is clearer the intent and makes for more readable gueries.